1. CONDUCT OF BREEDER AND MEMBER/OWNER RELATIONS

-(b) Ensure that all breeding stock be x-rayed for evidence of hip and elbow dysplasia (minimum 12 months of age) and that the x-rays plates be submitted for scoring under an approved scoring scheme.
+(b) Ensure breeding stock are x-rayed for evidence of hip and elbow dysplasia at 12-18 months (minimum 12 months of age).
+The x-rays plates be submitted for scoring under the LWCA scoring scheme.

 (c) Give priority to those animals assessed for breeding that have obtained scores that do not exceed the maximum of 5 on any one hip.

 (d) Give priority to those animals assessed for breeding that have obtained a maximum elbow grade of 1:1.
 Understand that a grade of 1:1 represents a greater risk of elbow dysplasia, with to 0:0 grade elbows preferred.

 (e) If new bloodlines, DNA Test dogs for their Breed Profile, and the full listing of testable diseases , with an all clear result (no carriers).
 DNA testing is not required if the parents have been cleared by parentage testing, and results provided if not already held by the LWCA.